ssgodse2002/phantom-bites-web/README.md

 **Phantom Bites** 🍽️

 **Phantom Bites** is a dynamic phantom kitchen management system designed using modern web technologies like **Bootstrap, JavaScript (ES6), and localStorage** to handle *kitchen orders, track their status, and manage delivery* efficiently.
 This system includes different user modules for **customers, admin, kitchen staff, and delivery agents**, each playing a critical role in the seamless functioning of the phantom kitchen.

 **Key Features**:

 *Responsive UI* built using the latest Bootstrap framework.

 Use of *JavaScript ES6* for real-time interactions and DOM manipulation.

-*localStorage* to store and retrieve customer orders, simulate order tracking, and order preparation.
+*localStorage* to store and retrieve customer orders, simulate order tracking, and order preparation.<br>
-A clear and simple workflow that tracks orders from customer placement to delivery .
+A clear and simple workflow that tracks orders from customer placement to delivery<br>
-**Modules**:
+.
+**Modules**:<br>
 ## 1. Customer Module:
 Order Placement: Customers can browse through various cuisines and place orders.
 Each order is dynamically generated with unique IDs and stored locally.
 Order Tracking: Customers can view their orders, which are automatically assigned default statuses like "Queued to get prepared."